 Epsom and Ewell

 § This page gives an overview of the Epsom and Ewell local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Epsom and Ewell is a small Surrey district known for Epsom Downs Racecourse, home of the Derby, and the chalk landscapes of the North Downs.
 Epsom town has a historic market square, parks, and links to its spa heritage, while Ewell is a large village with traditional streets and green spaces.
 The Hogsmill River flows through, with meadows, commons, and chalk streams shaping the countryside.
 The area is marked by a blend of suburban centres, historic racecourse, and natural landscapes.